 Mike Gardner is a 49-year resident of the City of Riverside, where he currently lives with his wife.
 His current term on the Western Board of Directors expires in December 2022.

 A committed water quality and compliance professional, Gracie Torres joined Western’s Board of Directors in December 2018 and now serves as Vice President.
-She represents Division 2, which includes portions of the City of Riverside located south of the 91 freeway, March Air Reserve Base, portions of Lake Mathews, Woodcrest, Mission Grove, and Orangecrest.
+She represents Division 2, which includes portions of the City of Riverside located southeast of the 91 Freeway and west of the 215 Freeway, portions of Lake Mathews, March Air Reserve Base, and Woodcrest.

 Director Torres serves on Western's Executive Ad Hoc Committee.
-She also sits on the board for Western's Engineering, Operations and Water Resources Committee as well as the Community and Government Affairs Committee.
-She also serves on the joint committees for Western and Rancho California Water Districts and the Riverside Advisory Council.
+She also sits on the board for Western's Engineering, Operations and Water Resources and Community and Government Affairs Committees.
+She also serves on the joint committees for the City of Riverside, Eastern and Rancho California Water Districts and the Riverside Advisory Council.
 In addition, Director Torres is Western’s representative for the March Joint Powers Authority Successor Agency Oversight Committee, the Chino Desalter Authority, the Association of California Water Agencies Joint Powers Insurance Authority and the Woodcrest Municipal Advisory Council.
-Director Torres is the District’s alternate representative for the Western Riverside Council of Governments Executive Committee, the Santa Ana Watershed Project Authority, the joint committees of Eastern and Elsinore Valley Municipal Water Districts and the Western Riverside County Regional Wastewater Authority and the Highgrove Municipal Advisory Council.
+Director Torres is the District’s alternate representative for the Western Riverside County Regional Wastewater Authority and the Highgrove Municipal Advisory Council.

 Gracie Torres and her husband live in Riverside with their three children.
 Her current term on the Western Board of Directors expires in December 2022.

 Brenda Dennstedt | President